Payroll Pro - Version 2.70

 The ACC Earner Levy is a component of the PAYE.

-ESCT on KiwiSaver Employers Contribution - new ESCT Thresholds
+ESCT on KiwiSaver Employers Contribution - Remains the Same

-ESCT Thresholds from 1st April 2025 have changed from the previous year as follows:
+ESCT Thresholds from 1st April 2026 remain the same as previous years as follows:

 More Information